-2. Re-orient monetary policy to directly interact with all people as counter-parties instead of only a limited number of financial institutions.
-When the monetary authority is pursuing expansionary monetary policy in order to attain its goals related to unemployment, growth or inflation it can affect the target interest rate by expanding the supply of central bank deposits directly and evenly into all adult citizen's accounts while open market operations and other policies are performed as necessary.
-The rate of growth of direct money issuance to public will be periodically adjusted in order to ensure that on average in the long run all growth in central bank money occurs through direct money issuance (DMI) and no net issuance or contraction of central bank deposits occurs through open market operations when interest rate targeting.
-All expansion or contraction in the monetary base through open market operations will only be short term.
+2. Re-orient monetary policy so that the monetary authority directly interacts with the public as counter-parties instead of only a limited number of financial institutions.
+When the monetary authority is pursuing expansionary monetary policy in order to attain its goals related to unemployment, GDP growth or inflation it can affect the target interest rate (if interest rate targeting) by periodically expanding the supply of central bank deposits directly and evenly into all citizen's accounts while open market operations and other policies are performed when necessary.
+The rate of growth of direct money issuance to the public will be periodically adjusted by the central bank in order to attain its targets while temporary open market operations may be used in order to fine tune the short term interest rate or contract the monetary base.

 The various stimulatory or contractionary effects as a result of adjustments in short term interest rates will continue under DMI with the addition of new direct mechanisms of action through increased public monetary wealth.

 Direct issuance of central bank deposits to people on a non lending basis will nominally increase monetary wealth of recipients by the amount of newly created monetary base.
 Under asset purchases or lending the newly created money received by the central bank counter-party does not result in an increase in wealth because it is offset by a new liability or the loss of an asset.
 Portfolio balance effects may increase wealth under a regime of asset purchases or money lending but the higher money supply itself will not.

 Higher monetary wealth due to DMI would affect spending and creditworthiness of people.